 You will also need to decide if you wish to impose any restrictions and conditions on your attorneys or if you wish to give them any guidance about matters and if they can charge for their services.

-Once the Lasting Power of Attorney has been signed by yourself, the Certificate Provider, and the attorneys we will then make the application for registration for the Lasting Powers of Attorney.
+Once the Lasting Power of Attorney has been signed by yourself, the Certificate Provider and the attorneys, we will then make the application for registration of the LPA.
 The registration process will take at least 2 months.

-Your Solicitors will be able to deal with all these formalities on your behalf and progress matters as quickly as possible.
+Our solicitors will be able to deal with all the formalities on your behalf and progress matters as quickly as possible.